Plant Medicine

 Lived experience,

-I attribute much of my own growth and healing to God, who guided me through struggles with anxiety, addiction, disconnection from self, and persistent feelings of shame and unworthiness.
+I attribute much of my own growth and healing to Hashem, who guided me through struggles with anxiety, addiction, disconnection from self, and persistent feelings of shame and unworthiness.

-It was through those challenges that I felt called toward deeper inner work — and eventually, toward working with plants.
+It was through those challenges that I felt called toward deeper inner work and i found Ayahausca.
 This path has not been about shortcuts or answers.
 It has been about responsibility, honesty, and continued integration.

 To this day, I remain committed to my own healing through master plant dietas and intentional work with Ayahuasca.
-I bring this lived experience into my support work — not as doctrine or prescription, but as genuine understanding.
+I bring this lived experience into my support work, to help other men ready to rise up.

 My Support